La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 # Set Up and Running the App

 After the libraries are installed into an R IDE such as RStudio you should then set up a Rshiny web app file/folder then you can copy/paste the server logic into the server console and UI into UI console then run app.
-Variables are adjustable in-app through sliders.